Technology

 The Department of Technology strives to provide teachers and staff with the technology resources needed to complete work tasks and improve student learning.
 The use of technology permeates all aspects of personal and professional lives and is a vital part of everyday life.

 The school district maintains a 1 Gigabit network to the desktops and 10 Gigabit to the core.
 We have a 10 GB fiber wide area network (WAN) with 15 physical servers, 55 virtual servers.
-Our physical inventory currently maintains approximately 400 desktops, 3,624 MacBooks, and 2,295 iPads.
-There is a combination of Promethean interactive whiteboards and Viewsonic Interactive Panels in all classrooms.
+Our physical inventory currently maintains approximately 400 desktops, 1,662 MacBooks, 6,801 iPads and 966 Chromebooks.
+Interactive Panels are available in all classrooms.
 All of our schools have 802.11 AC Wave 2 wireless technology to support the use of the mobile devices.

 The school system’s digital learning initiative, Powerup, has achieved its goal of every student and teacher having a mobile device.
 A mobile learning environment creates the opportunity for collaboration among students and, most importantly, extends the learning well beyond the school day.